How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 Before asking how do you get a class b cdl license, check these boxes:

 - Age: You must be at least 18 years old to drive within your state (Intrastate) and 21 years old to drive across state lines (Interstate).
-Note: Most Class B jobs are local, so 18-year-olds have great opportunities here.
+Most Class B jobs are local, so 18-year-olds have great opportunities here.
+See our CDL Age Rules guide for details.

 - Valid Driver's License: You must hold a standard (Class D) license in your home state.